LAndreas/dotfiles-1/README.md

 There are several features enabled in Ruby's irb including history and completion.
 Many convenience methods are added as well such as "ri" which can be used to get inline documentation in IRB.
 See irbrc file for details.

+Also powerline is now supported.
+(Auto-install via pip)

 ## Uninstall